Stillwater · Limestone · South West / Somerset

 When

 Conditions are not ideal but fishable at Barrow Tanks.
 The ripple should help fish move and feed more confidently.
-Evening can bring a surface rise — have a dry fly or emerger ready.
+Very warm conditions — trout have a narrower safe zone of cool, oxygen-rich water.
+Fish only at first light or last light, use barbless hooks, keep fish in the water during release, and stop if fish struggle to recover.

 Where